raygun101/MarkupKit/README.md

         }
     }

+Templates are added to a MarkupKit document using the `properties` processing instruction.
+The following PI adds all properties defined by _MyStyles.json_ to the current document:

+    <?properties MyStyles?>

-Inline templates simply embed a template definition within the markup document itself.
-They are only visible to the enclosing document:
+Inline templates simply embed the template definition within the markup document itself:

     <?properties {
         "greeting": {